bitfocus/companion-module-bss-soundweb/companion/HELP.md

 ![Edit Soundweb connection](images/screenshot_companion_edit_connection.png)

-Once you've set the IP address, hit save and if everything is correct, you should see a green tick under the connection status:
+Once you've set the IP address, hit save and once Companion has successfully connected, you should see a green tick under connection status:

 ![Companion Soundweb healthy connection](images/screenshot_companion_healthy_connection.png)

+If you don't see the green tick, double check the IP address for typos and then make sure your network settings on the Soundweb device and your Companion server are also correct.
+The control protocol uses a TCP connection on port `1023`, so depending on your network complexity, you may need to check your network configuration permits this connection to take place.

 > <i>Note: You only need to setup one Soundweb connection per deployment/design, but you may choose to setup Companion with multiple Soundweb connections for availability reasons (because you don't want a single point of failure) or because you want Companion to communicate with devices from different designs.
 There should be no problem with doing this providing each connection uses a different gateway node.</i>